THOMASELOVE/431-classes-2024/class06/README.md

 3. We'll spend some time today making sure you have a chance to discuss working on Project A with a partner, and address any of your questions about the Data or Plan activities in Project A.
 4. More to come.

-## Favorite Movies

-Consider the `movies_2024-09-12` Google Sheet now in our Shared Drive.

-- This file describes 228 movies selected as a "favorite movie" by students in 431 in the Fall 2020-2024 versions of the course.
-- Next week, we'll do a little more work with these data, to help develop some research questions, but for today, we'll explore the data briefly, and look at how I developed the codebook.

 ## Ten More Interesting/Fun Facts about Students in this semester's 431 class

 1. I've been to the southernmost point of the African continent.